What is existential therapy, and is it biblical?

 Question: "What is existential therapy, and is it biblical?"

-Psychological theories are generally based in more pervasive philosophical concepts, such as naturalism or humanism.
+Answer: Psychological theories are generally based in more pervasive philosophical concepts, such as naturalism or humanism.
 These underlying philosophies often cause Christians to reject a psychological theory.
 However, once psychological theories receive some biblical correction, Christian counselors can effectively use them to assist clients.
 Existential therapy is unique in that it is more of a philosophical orientation to therapy than an actual therapeutic theory.

 Explanation of Existential Theory